ictinnovaties-zorg/openwindesheart/README.md

 ## Support

-This project has been created by students of windesheim university of applied sciences and does not guarantee any support in the future.
+This project has been created by students of Windesheim University of Applied Sciences and does not guarantee any support in the future.

 This library uses the [ACR Reactive BluetoothLE Plugin](https://github.com/aritchie/bluetoothle) to do anything BluetoothLE related.
 Our project only supports versions that are supported by this library, because our project depends heavily upon it.